 Character Design Forum

 Thank you to everyone who contributed to the Character Design Forum.
 The forum closed on 31 January 2019.
-Council will review all the feedback and develop a set of design principles to shape how we protect Queenslanders and other traditional designs.

 About the Character Design Forum